cfna/vmware-docs/pages/vmware/vm_configuration.md

 If your Virtual Machine is still powered on, make sure to turn it off before editing the config file.

+!!! tip
+    If you want to copy CrossFire from your Host System make sure to do this before adjusting the configuration.
+    It seems like adjusting the configuration will break drag-and-drop feature.

 ## Adjust your configuration file

 Find your Virtual Machines's Configuration file.